GuanceCloud/guance-docs/docs/en/datakit/kubernetes-prom.md

 promhttp_metric_handler_errors_total{cause="encoding"} 0
 ```

-Distinguished by the first underscore, `promhttp` on the left is the metric set name, and `metric_handler_errors_total` on the right is the field name.
+Distinguished by the first underscore, `promhttp` on the left is the measurement name, and `metric_handler_errors_total` on the right is the field name.

 In addition, Datakit adds two tags, `service` and `namespace`, whose values are the Service name and the Service's Namespace, to locate the Service in the Kubernetes cluster.